Hemant-60-MSc/ML-Assignments/README.md

 # Machine-Learning-Assignments
-Practical Tutorial for Machine Learning Class
+Solution to Practical Tutorials for Machine Learning Class by Dr. Alexander Ecker at Georg-August-Universität Göttingen